The Key Prudential Practices of the Lebanese banking sector are:

 - Starting November 2012, the total of these credits must not exceed 2% of shareholders’ equity, and 1% for those granted without meeting the conditions stated in the above mentioned paragraph.

-- Banks have to hold at the BDL as required reserves on Lebanese pound accounts, the sum of 25% of their demand liabilities in LBP and 15% of their term liabilities in LBP.
-These reserves pay zero interest but many deductions are allowed under a number of special lending schemes to some productive sectors and activities.
+- Banks (except medium and long-term credit and investment banks) have to hold at the BDL as required reserves on Lebanese pound accounts, the sum of 25% of their demand liabilities in LBP and 15% of their term liabilities in LBP.

 - Banks are required as well to maintain at the BDL at least 10% of their foreign currency liabilities as net liquid assets, and at least 15% of these foreign currency liabilities as remunerated foreign currency deposits.
 These latter are remunerated on the basis of maturity and prevailing market interest rates.